a-laughlin/composable-react-architecture/README.md

 # UI Hyper-Composability Demo

 ## Goal
-Prototype some ideas for a hyper-composable, hyper-decoupled UI architecture.
+Prototype a hyper-composable, hyper-decoupled UI architecture.
 The result thus far is the most productive and fun architecture I've ever worked with.
-Little to no boilerplate.
-Very few bugs thus far.
-For details, see companion [blog post](http://www.a-laughlin.com/hyper-composable-react-architecture).
+For background, see the companion [blog post](http://www.a-laughlin.com/hyper-composable-react-architecture).

 Screencast tbd.
+Let me know if you think it would be useful.

 ## Basic concept:
+Improve composability by eliminating unnecessary dependency graphs, and flattening necessary ones.

-Works on the idea that all UIs are composed of horizontal and vertical elements.
+UIs are usually composed of lists of vertically and horizontally styled elements.

-1. Start with zero-dependency-graph string elements. `'div'`.
+1. Start with string elements. `'div'`.
-2. Wrap them in compose. `const Div = (...fns)=>compose(...fns)('div');`
+2. Wrap them in compose. `const Div = (...HOCs)=>compose(...HOCs)('div');`
-3. Add React Higher Order Components
+3. Add React Higher Order Components for attributes, styles, behaviors, data, and everything else
   - children via `withItems`
   - styles via `withStyles` and `withItemContextStyles`
   - events via `pipeClicks`, `pipeChanges`, etc.